 The College continued to keep its staff structure under review to ensure it remains fit for purpose, affordable and able to provide the best possible service to learners.
-However, no formal restructures were initiated during 2020/21 and the College incurred no contractual or non-contractual restructuring costs (2020 £36k contractual and £7k non-contractual).
+The College incurred £14,000 contractual and £2,000 of non-contractual restructuring costs (2021 £nil contractual and £nil non-contractual).